Skills of Assertiveness Part 2: Exercises, Worksheets, Videos

 Example

 Ben tries to communicate to his boss that he almost never has enough time to take a break while at work.
-He already know what he wants and he tried to convey that respectfully to his boss.
+He already knows what he wants and he tries to convey that respectfully to his boss.
 Now, he is trying to find out how to phrase the getting information step.
 He plans on asking his boss the following questions:

 What do you think about my request?